earfulbe/spatialization-max/README.md

     The reverb at each speaker is affected by sound source distance from each speaker.

     Wetness:
-    Wetness: The overall amount of reverb relative to the "dry" source signal is also controlled by this parameter.
+    The overall amount of reverb relative to the "dry" source signal is also controlled by this parameter (0.0-1.0).

     reverb_gain = gain * reverb_rolloff * wetness